 To some degree, most golf shoes are waterproof.
 However, the extent of this waterproofing varies quite a bit.
 One of the best ways to determine if a golf shoe is waterproof is to see if it offers a waterproof warranty/guarantee, and for how long.
 The most effective shoes for waterproofing offer two year warranties/guarantees, while others offer only one year, or none at all.
-In our opinion, the best all around golf shoes for keeping your feet dry are the PUMA TitanTour IGNITE and the Under Armour Spieth 3.
+In our opinion, the best all around golf shoes for keeping your feet dry are the PUMA TitanTour IGNITE and the Under Armour Spieth 4 GORE-TEX.
 These shoes combine awesome waterproofing with amazing aesthetics and performance/support.
 One of the best shoes geared specifically for rainy conditions is the Adidas S2G.
 Because it's not as bulky as the other "super waterproof" golf shoes, you will find it great for walking.

 Which golf shoes are the most comfortable?

 This is such a tough question because feet come in so many different shapes and sizes.
 While one shoe may have too much arch support for one person, the next person may think it's not enough.
-This being said, through personal experience and general consensus, the FootJoy FURY and PUMA TitanTour IGNITE once again pop up on our list, as does the PUMA IGNITE PWRSPORT, the FootJoy FreeStyle 2.0 and the FootJoy ContourFIT.
-These shoes are not only very, very comfortable, but they also boast amazing technology which enhances performance.
+This being said, through personal experience and general consensus, the PUMA IGNITE PWRADAPT Caged once again pops up on our list.
+Some other notables include the ECCO GOLF BIOM C4, FootJoy Pro/SL Carbon, and the COLE HAAN Generation ZEROGRAND.

 What do the pros do with their old golf shoes and clothes?

 This depends on which contracts they have, but a majority either auction them off for charities, or put them up for sale.
 Since the top players wear brand new shoes/clothes just about every tournament, it's no surprise that they're still in pristine shape when auctioned off.
 A lot of the pross will also sign their stuff before it's auctioned/sold, increasing the value.